keezeden/lexi/README.md

 # Lexi

-A lightweight, dictionary and personal lexicon for expanding your vocabulary while reading.
+A lightweight dictionary and personal lexicon for expanding your vocabulary while reading.

 ## Why?